Rethinking Visual Autoregressive Sampling with Information-Grounding Guidance: Analysing the Behaviour of CFG

 This section aims to elucidate the key behaviours of \textsc{CFG} and differences between the guidance dynamics of diffusion modelling as opposed to AR modelling, thereby shedding some light on the gap in performance between these two approaches in practice.
-We begin by offering an alternative perspective to the conventional interpretation of \textsc{CFG} as interpolating between unconditioned and conditioned predictions: Note that Equation~\ref{eq:swar-cfg} becomes equivalent to Equation~\ref{eq:cfg} by setting $\gamma_k := 1 + \lambda_k$.
+We begin by offering an alternative perspective to the conventional interpretation of \textsc{CFG} as interpolating between unconditioned and conditioned predictions: Equation~\ref{eq:swar-cfg} becomes equivalent to Equation~\ref{eq:cfg} by setting $\gamma_k := 1 + \gamma_k$.
 Under this formulation, \textsc{CFG} can be seen as ``nudging" the unconditioned predictions towards the conditioned predictions.
-This interpretation gives a concrete form to the concept of guidance that we can use to validate our hypotheses below.
-Indeed, it is also consistent with the intention of the authors of the original implementation of \textsc{CFG}, who remarked that the difference between the conditioned and unconditioned score estimates resembles the gradient of an implicit classifier which is guiding the main model \citep{ho_classifier-free_2022}.
+Indeed, this is consistent with the remark of the authors of the original implementation of \textsc{CFG} \citep{ho_classifier-free_2022}.
 For ease of notations, we henceforth use $p_\theta^\to(\cdot|c)$ to denote the guidance signals characterising these ``nudges".
 A visualisation of these guidance signals is depicted in Figure~\ref{fig:cfg-vs-igg}.